 Price Discrimination and Fairness Concerns

-University of Würzburg - Institute of Economics and Social Sciences; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 E.CA Economics; Ludwig-Maximilians-Universität Munich - Munich Graduate School of Economics (MGSE)